White Conduit Fields Ground

 This tells us quite a lot about the cricket ground.
 The uses of the names Albion and Prospect confirm that we are looking at the same field as is marked on the Islington Map.
 Importantly, the text also confirms that the players who went on to form the MCC actually played here.

 Thirdly, Storer refers to a tavern called The Albion close to the ground and, yes, there is still a pub called the The Albion, at the edge of where the cricket field would have been and dating back to the 18th Century.
-A very good pub too, which features an impressively faithful Georgian restoration showcasing the place’s rickety floors, wood-paneled walls and log fires.
+A very good pub too, which features an impressively faithful Georgian restoration showcasing the building’s rickety floors, wood-paneled walls and log fires.
 Good food too.

 Fourthly, a report in The Times of 22 June 1785 referred to complaint made by players of the White Conduit Club that people were interrupting their games by using a footpath across the playing area.
 There is indeed such a path shown on the 1805 map.